 Document editors are provided by Plugs.
 To install a document editor just install the plug.
-The editor will then be available for documents with certain file extensions which are specified by the plug, e.g. an image viewer would be available for jpg, jpeg and png.
+The editor will then be available for documents with certain file extensions which are specified by the plug, e.g. an image viewer would be available for jpg

 functions: